 Related: learn how to get more Instagram Followers fast

 Make sure you know who your intended audience is and how to reach them so your automation can work to its full potential.
 Here are some tips for MegaFollow users:

 - When setting your Media source to “Tags”, make sure you choose the tags with posts between 100K and 1 Million.
 More than that and you’re likely to get lost in the clutter.
 Less, and you don’t reach enough people.

-- Also, go for tags which speak to your targeted niche.
+- Go for tags which speak to your targeted niche.
 Selling gym clothes?
 Try #gymselfie or #workout or #nopainnogain, instead of the broader #clothes, which may be too generic to appeal to your customers.

-- Moreover, try and follow users with less than 100 followers initially.
+- Try and follow users with less than 100 followers initially.
 These people are more likely to check their notifications and follow you back.

 The tips and tricks above will help you get started on your way to driving more authentic engagement and growing your following.
 Not to mention, you’ll also be able to direct loads of traffic to your online store.

 What’s your favorite thing about automation?
 We would love to know!
 Feel free to leave us a comment or suggestion below.